 PRP Injections for Hair Regrowth

-Experienced board-certified dermatologist Dr. Michele Green has been expertly treating patients in her Upper East Side New York City dermatology office for more than 25 years.
-An expert in a wide range of medical and cosmetic procedures, Dr. Green has been praised by many patients for her proficiency in such treatments as Botox injections, dermal fillers, laser therapy, Microneedling, and much more.
-Known for her high patient satisfaction, Dr. Green has been voted one of the best healthcare providers in New York City by such publications as Castle Connolly, New York Magazine, and Super Doctors.
+Dr. Michele Green is an internationally recognized, board-certified dermatologist who has treated patients at her private practice on Manhattan’s Upper East Side for more than 25 years.
+An expert in a wide range of medical and cosmetic treatments, Dr. Green is known for her proficiency in Botox, dermal fillers, laser therapy, microneedling, and PRP hair treatment, among other services.
+She is consistently recognized as one of New York City’s top healthcare providers by publications including Castle Connolly, New York Magazine, and Super Doctors, reflecting her dedication to individualized, results-driven patient care.

 What is platelet-rich plasma treatment (PRP treatment)?

-PRP treatment utilizes autologous plasma—meaning plasma drawn from the patient’s own blood—placed in a centrifuge to separate the high-platelet-count plasma from the red blood cells.
-When injected into the treatment area, PRP therapy helps to promote healing, assist with blood clotting, decrease inflammation, and strengthen the growth of new cells.
-Due to the use of the patient’s own blood, the risk of experiencing an allergic reaction to PRP treatment is very low, making it a safe and effective treatment option for a variety of conditions and medical concerns, including skin rejuvenation, post-surgical or musculoskeletal healing, and hair loss.
+PRP treatment uses autologous plasma — drawn from the patient’s own blood — which is centrifuged to separate platelet-rich plasma from platelet-poor plasma and red blood cells.
+Once isolated, this high concentration of platelets, growth factors, and cytokines is injected into the treatment area, where it promotes healing, supports tissue repair, reduces inflammation, and stimulates the growth of new cells.
+Because PRP therapy uses the patient’s own blood, the risk of an allergic reaction is very low, making it a safe and effective option for skin rejuvenation, musculoskeletal healing, and hair regrowth alike.

 How does PRP therapy work for hair loss treatment?